lfricken/ti/core/readme.md

 ## Play Phases
     Strategy Phase - Pick cards

     { Action Phase
         Abilities 1 Begin - play ability cards
-        Tactics 1 - play a from and to card
+        Fleet 1 - play a from and to card
         Abilities 2
-        Tactics 2
+        Fleet 2
         Abilities 3
-        Tactics 3
+        Fleet 3
         Abilities 4 End
     }

-    Status Phase - Return fleet cards you have on the board to your hand, reveal objs Agenda Phase - elect one player, they do one random agenda power
+    Status Phase - Return fleet cards you have on the board to your hand, reveal objs Trade and trade Phase - elect one player, they do one random agenda power